 be dazed or shocked. not cry straight after the knock to the head (younger children) be confused, have memory loss or loss of orientation about place, time or the people around them. experience visual disturbance.

-How do I know if my toddler is OK after a fall?
+How do you know if your child is OK after a fall?

 If your child fell on their back or neck, or hit their head, we suggest that you seek emergency pediatric trauma care if they have any of the following symptoms: Severe neck or back pain.
 Inability to move a body part.
 Weakness, tingling, or numbness in chest, arms or legs.

-Should I let my child sleep after hitting head?
+Can a child sleep after hitting their head?